Tsakos Energy Navigation Ltd - Consensus Indicates Potential 172.7% Upside

 Tsakos Energy Navigation Ltd found using ticker (TNP) have now 3 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 41.5 and 11 and has a mean target at 22.17.
-Now with the previous closing price of 8.13 this indicates there is a potential upside of 172.7%.
-The 50 day moving average now sits at 7.88 and the 200 day MA is 10.16.
-The market capitalisation for the company is $149m.
-Company Website: http://www.tenn.gr
+The range between the high target price and low target price is between 41.5 and 11 calculating the average target price we see 22.17.
+Now with the previous closing price of 8.13 this would indicate that there is a potential upside of 172.7%.
+The 50 day moving average now sits at 7.88 and the 200 day moving average is 10.16.
+The company has a market capitalisation of $149m.
+Visit the company website at: http://www.tenn.gr

 Tsakos Energy Navigation Limited provides seaborne crude oil and petroleum product transportation services worldwide.
 The company offers marine transportation services for national, major, and other independent oil companies and refiners under long, medium, and short-term charters.
 As of April 2, 2020, it operated a fleet of 65 double-hull vessels.
 The company was formerly known as MIF Limited and changed its name to Tsakos Energy Navigation Limited in July 2001.
 Tsakos Energy Navigation Limited was founded in 1993 and is based in Athens, Greece.